tiagosiebler/binance/docs/BINANCE_SDK_QUICKSTART_GUIDE.md

 | WebSocket API user data      | `WebsocketAPIClient.subscribeUserDataStream(...)`                                                                | Spot user data and some newer private stream flows without the old Spot listen-key workflow                                                       | WebSocket API auth, subscription command, reconnect/resubscribe behavior                            |
 | WebSocket API commands       | `WebsocketAPIClient` methods or `WebsocketClient.sendWSAPIRequest(...)`                                          | Lower-latency request/response commands over an already-open WebSocket, such as order tests, order placement, cancellation, status, account reads | WebSocket connection persistence, auth, request IDs, promise resolution, response/error correlation |

 The WebSocket API is not just another stream.
 It is a request/response API over WebSocket.
 Since much of the functionality is a better alternative to the REST API, we've introduced the promise-driven `WebsocketAPIClient`.
-Lets you write code that feels like working with a REST API.
+It lets you write code that feels like working with a REST API.
 Call a function to send a command over WS and await the response, without any of the complexity of managing asynchronous messaging over WebSockets (as well as the life-cycle complexities that come with keeping WebSockets healthy).

 ```typescript
 const result = await wsApi.testSpotOrder({